USFCA-MSDS/MSDS_689/README.md

 Lecture 3 : Recursion, trees, introduction to graphs.

-Lecture 4 : More on graphs and their search
+Lecture 4 : More on graphs

-Lecture 5 :  Dijkstra algorithm, minimal spanning tree algorithm.
-Disjoint union data structure
+Lecture 5 :  Dijkstra algorithm, where do we see graphs in data science?

 Lecture 6 : Sorting algorithms